 C402.4.1.4 Increased vertical fenestration area with high-performance mechanical systems.
 The vertical fenestration area (not including opaque doors and opaque spandrel panels) is permitted to exceed 30 percent but shall not exceed 40 percent of the gross above-grade wall area, for the purpose of prescriptive compliance with Section C402.1.4 or for the component performance alternative in Section C402.1.5, provided that the mechanical system complies with all requirements of Section C403.6, dedicated outdoor air systems (DOAS) without utilizing the exceptions to Section C403.6.
 This increased glazing fraction is not permitted to be used to establish the reference case for the Total Building Performance compliance path in Section C407.

 C402.4.2 Minimum skylight fenestration area.
-For single story buildings only, in an enclosed space greater than 2,500 square feet (232 m2) in floor area, directly under a roof with not less than 75 percent of the ceiling area with a ceiling heights greater than 15 feet (4572 mm), and used as an office, lobby, atrium, concourse, corridor, gymnasium/exercise center, convention center, automotive service, manufacturing, nonrefrigerated warehouse, retail store, distribution/sorting area, transportation, or workshop, skylights are required to provide a total toplight daylight zone area not less than half the floor area and shall provide one of the following:
+For single story buildings only, in an enclosed space greater than 2,500 square feet (232 m2) in floor area, directly under a roof with not less than 75 percent of the ceiling area with a ceiling heights greater than 15 feet (4572 mm), and used as an office, lobby, atrium, concourse, corridor, gymnasium/exercise center, convention center, automotive service, manufacturing, nonrefrigerated warehouse, retail store, distribution/sorting area, transportation, or workshop, skylights are required to provide a total toplit zone area not less than half the floor area and shall provide one of the following:

-A minimum ratio of skylight area to toplight daylight zone area under skylights of not less than 3 percent where all skylights have a VT of at least 0.40 as determined in accordance with Section C303.1.3
+A minimum ratio of skylight area to toplit d zone area of not less than 3 percent where all skylights have a VT of at least 0.40 as determined in accordance with Section C303.1.3

 A minimum skylight effective aperture of at least 1 percent determined in accordance with Equation 4-5.

-Skylight Effective Aperture = (0.85 x Skylight Area x Skylight VT x WF) Daylight zone under skylight
+Skylight Effective Aperture = (0.85 x Skylight Area x Skylight VT x WF) Toplit t zone

 (Equation 4-5)